Emergency Medicine Sub-Intern Clerkship

 Ten to twelve shifts will be scheduled in a 4-week block.

-You will be expected to do at least one ED South (urgent care) shift, one pediatric ED shift, one critical care/resuscitation shift in the Trauma Room, and the remainder of your shifts will be adult emergency department shifts.
+You will be expected to do at least one ED South (urgent care) shift, one pediatric ED shift, two critical care/resuscitation shifts in the Trauma Room, and the remainder of your shifts will be adult emergency department shifts.

 Night and weekend shifts will be included in your schedule to give you the full experience of Emergency Medicine.